Tilings of the Sphere by Congruent Pentagons I: Edge Combinations $a^2b^2c$ and $a^3bc$

 \subsection{Double Pentagonal Subdivision}

-Given any tiling of a surface, we have the dual tiling.
-The original tiling and the dual tiling give a combined tiling by quadrilaterals.
+Given any tiling of a closed surface, we have the dual tiling.
+Combining the tiling and its dual, we get a quadrilateral tiling.
 If the surface is also oriented, then we may use the orientation to further cut each quadrilateral into two halves in a compatible way.
 The process turns any tiling into a pentagonal tiling.
 We call the process {\em double pentagonal subdivision}.

-Similar to pentagonal subdivision, we hope that the double pentagonal subdivision of a platonic solid can be a tiling of the sphere by congruent pentagons.
-Since the dual tiling gives the same double pentagonal subdivision, we only need to consider the double pentagonal subdivision of one triangle tile in regular tetrahedron, octahedron, icosahedron (each vertex has degree $n=3,4,5$).
+Similar to pentagonal subdivision, we hope that the double pentagonal subdivision of a Platonic solid can be a tiling of the sphere by congruent pentagons.
+Since the dual tiling gives the same double pentagonal subdivision, we only need to consider the double pentagonal subdivision of one triangular face of the regular tetrahedron ($n=3$), octahedron ($n=4$), icosahedron ($n=5$).
 This is given by the first of Figure \ref{double_tiling}.
-By the angle sums at the vertices, we get the angles of the pentagonal tile in the second of Figure \ref{double_tiling}
+By the angle sums of the vertices, we get the angles of the pentagonal tile in the second of Figure \ref{double_tiling}

 The number of tiles are respectively $f=24,48,120$.